 PRIME

-The Free version’s CVE monitoring upgraded to unlimited SBOMs, plus collaboration tools for CVE triage and mitigation, advanced filtering, detailed notifications, advanced reporting tools, patch notification & Management features, links to related Linux kernel patches, and OSS fixed version notifications.
+All the features of the SBOM Manager version plus CVE monitoring for SBOMs, collaboration tools for CVE triage and mitigation, advanced filtering, detailed notifications, advanced reporting tools, patch notification and management features, links to related Linux kernel patches, OSS fixed version notifications, and more.

 ENTERPRISE

-All features of Free and Prime, with single sign-on compatibility, powerful group administration functionality, role-based access control, and on-premises hosting with remote CVE database updates.
+All the features of the SBOM Manager and Prime versions, with single sign-on compatibility, powerful group administration functionality, role-based access control, and hosting with remote CVE database updates.

 Duration/Term